porzione/wtcurve/README.md

 The flag is repeatable, so several parameters can move at once, and it accepts the same names the flags use: `e`, `B`, `tanh`, `m`, `o`, `gauss`, `bitcrush`, `harmonics`, `neg`, `sat`, `satbias`, `fold`, `foldbias`.

 `--morph B,-7,2` and `--morph tanh,1,4` select their curve family when no family flag is given.
 These implicit selections sweep straight through without a midpoint anchor; give `-B` or `--tanh` explicitly to set an anchor.
 Curve morphs (`e`, `B`, `tanh`) cannot be combined with another selected family or with each other; incompatible combinations report an error.
-The default exponent does not count as an explicit selection, but `-e 5` does.
+The default exponent does not count as an explicit selection, but `-e 5` does, so `--morph e,2,9` on its own also sweeps straight through.
+The tanh rate's sign is ignored, a negative rate gives the same curve as the positive one, so a sweep such as `--morph tanh,-40,40` bounces off the straight line in the middle instead of passing through it.

 Several of those parameters exist mainly to be morphed: